Free website audit · a plan and a fair price built around your business · no lock-in

 Methodology Type of case

-Sweatty is the methodology case study in this set — different from the other six because there’s no live shipped product to point at.
-The work is a versioned design system (v4.0) and a 22-principle ethical-design framework for wellbeing technology.
-The artefact is the system; the case study is the discipline of designing for wellbeing rather than engagement.
+Sweatty is the methodology case study in this set, and it is deliberately different from the others.
+There is no growth-chart screenshot to point at, because the artefact is not a shipped consumer feature.
+The artefact is the discipline itself: a versioned design system (v4.0) and a 22-principle ethical-design framework for wellbeing technology, built so that the product does the right thing by construction rather than by good intentions.

 Why methodology counts as a case study

-Most “case studies” surface code and outcomes.
-This one surfaces a refusal.
+Most case studies surface code and outcomes.
+This one surfaces a refusal, and encodes it.

-Sweatty’s brief is wellbeing-tech — software whose stated purpose is to help users feel better, sleep better, move more, be more present.
-The dominant pattern in that category in 2026 is dark wellbeing-tech: apps that promise wellbeing while monetising attention via streak mechanics, notification floods, social comparison, and rewards optimised for retention rather than user benefit.
-Strava-style.
+Sweatty’s brief is wellbeing tech: software whose stated purpose is to help people feel better, sleep better, move more, and be more present.
+The dominant pattern in that category is what we call dark wellbeing tech: apps that promise wellbeing while quietly monetising attention through streak shame, notification floods, social comparison, and reward loops tuned for retention rather than for the person using them.

 • No streak-based shame mechanics